Here’s a pleasant and child-friendly country walk, close to Hoegaarden, which is right on the Flanders-Wallonia border.

-Here’s a great children-friendly country walk.
-Park or take the bus to Meldert, a small village close to Hoegaarden, which is right on the Flanders-Wallonia border.
-And then follow the Natuurpunt signs to walk alongside golden cornfields, wooded valleys and over rolling hills.
-Here’s the map of the walk.
+Park or take the bus to the village of Meldert, and then follow the Natuurpunt signs to walk alongside golden cornfields, wooded valleys and over rolling hills.
+Below is the map of the walk, which you can download as a PDF here.
+You can get the GPX coordinates from my RouteYou page.

-Now a water rail is a reclusive bird, a bit like a moorhen with a long bill, and although I was familiar with their call, I never even knew they had a song, which is apparently rarely heard.
-Here’s a picture of one (thanks to Andy Carter) so you know what to look out for, or listen out for.
+A water rail is a reclusive bird, a bit like a moorhen with a long bill.
+Although I was familiar with their call, I never even knew they had a song, which is apparently rarely heard.
+Here’s a picture of one, should you be lucky enough to see one.

 On the way back though I came across some interesting sights in someone’s garden.
 The first inkling of something unusual was this cabin boy outside the front gate.